Vix.cpp v2.7.0 is here Read the blog

 What you should remember

-Install the full SDK:
+Install the CLI first:

 bash